WINTER IN ST. MORITZ AND ENGADINE VALLEY – TRAVEL GUIDE

 St. Moritz village is quite small so you can walk to many places.
 But if you want to visit the lower part of St.Moritz (St.Moritz Bad) or venture out to some of the mountain peaks, I recommend using public transportation.

-• There are buses traveling between St.Moritz village, St.Moritz Bad, and all other villages in the area.
-You also have trains that get you comfortably to several attractions in the area.
+- Buses travel between St.Moritz village, St.Moritz Bad, and all other villages in the area.
+Trains get you comfortably to several attractions in the area.

-• Driving is another alternative – the roads and streets are in a good condition and cleared.
+- Driving is another alternative – the roads and streets are in good condition and cleared.
 Keep in mind that parking can be tricky in some busy areas, though.

 WHERE TO STAY IN ST. MORITZ